-When it comes to coffee and skin, things get a little tougher.
-Some say that coffee can exacerbate acne, while others say it does not negatively impact the skin.
+When it comes to coffee for skin, things get a little tougher.
+Does coffee cause acne?
+Some say coffee can exacerbate acne, while others say it does not negatively impact the skin.
 Try acne medication like Tretinoin 0.05% to get rid of acne.
-The skincare product effectively eliminates the bacteria that causes acne.
+The skincare product effectively eliminates the bacteria that cause acne.

-If you are among those 59% of Americans who drink coffee every day and one of the more 17 million Americans suffering from acne vulgaris, in that case, you may hear the relationship between the two.
+If you are among the 59% of Americans who drink coffee every day and one among 17 million Americans suffering from acne vulgaris, in that case, you may hear about the relationship between coffee and acne.
 The relationship turns out to be complex.
-Coffee does not cause acne but can make the breakouts worse.
-It depends on how much you are drinking, what you are putting in it, and a few other factors.
-Coffee is often considered good because of its antioxidant properties, but the way you drink it could be causing your skin to develop acne.
-Ahead, you will find some eye-opening facts about coffee and your skin, based on research studies and expert insight from dermatologists.
+So does coffee give you acne?
+No coffee does not cause acne but can make the breakouts worse.
+It depends on how much you drink, what you put in it, and other factors.
+Coffee is good for the skin because of its antioxidant properties, but how you drink it could cause your skin to develop acne.
+You will also find some eye-opening facts about coffee and acne based on research studies and expert insight from dermatologists.

-Coffee has been proposed to prevent health problems and has attracted a great deal of research over the years.
-It contains antioxidants that help improve skin health, but research is still going on to understand how antioxidants are absorbed and utilized in the body.
-However, we are aware that antioxidants fight free radicals that give rise of signs of aging and thus help fight fine lines and wrinkles.
+Coffee has been proposed to prevent health problems and has attracted much research.
+It contains antioxidants that help improve skin health, but research continues to understand how antioxidants are absorbed and utilized in the body.
+However, we know that antioxidants fight free radicals that give rise to signs of ageing and thus help fight fine lines and wrinkles.

 Can Coffee Cause Breakouts?

 Researchers believe that the hormones found in mild tends to trigger acne.
-In clinical studies, non-fat milk has shown to be worse than full-fat milk.
+In clinical studies, non-fat milk is worse than full-fat milk.
 Studies prove that milk triggers acne, and there is enough evidence to suggest that dairy milk plays a role strongly.

 How much sugar are you adding to your coffee?
-If you like to put extra sugar cubes in your coffee, you are probably increasing the risk of breakouts.
+If you like putting extra sugar cubes in your coffee, you probably increase the risk of breakouts.
 There is already plenty of research done that shows a link between sugar consumption and acne.
-Diet high in sugar increases the amount of insulin hormone produced in the body.
+A diet high in sugar increases the amount of insulin hormone produced.
 The hormone plays a role in the development of acne.
-Moreover, your sugary latte with a scoop of chocolate can make this effect worse.
+Moreover, your sugary latte with a scoop of chocolate can worsen this effect.

-Coffee does not trigger acne, but drinking too much, loaded with milk and sugar, you can make your acne worse.
-If you still concerned that coffee is making you break out, there is no need to quit your cup entirely.
+Many of us think caffeine causes acne.
+But coffee does not trigger acne, but drinking too much, loaded with milk and sugar, can worsen your acne.
+If you are still concerned that coffee contributes to pimple breakout, quitting your cup is unnecessary.
 Before you ditch your morning latte, try the following:

-- Avoid putting refined sugar, sugar syrups, or your favorite chocolate syrup in your coffee
+- Avoid putting refined sugar, sugar syrups, or your favourite chocolate syrup in your coffee

 - Use skim milk instead of high-fat milk, or you can switch to coconut or almond milk

-- Avoid consuming caffeinated beverages in the afternoon or at bedtime to ensure you get a good night sleep.
+- Avoid consuming caffeinated beverages in the afternoon or at bedtime to ensure you get a good night’s sleep.

-- -Skip the chocolate cookies, pastries, or donuts that you often paired with your morning latte
+- Skip the chocolate cookies, pastries, or doughnuts you often pair with your morning latte.

 Everybody reacts to caffeine differently.
+Can coffee cause acne?
 If you want a more concrete answer, try cutting off your cup of share for a few weeks and see the difference in your skin.
-Then you can slowly reintroduce coffee and see if your zits get worse again.
+Then you can slowly reintroduce coffee and see if your zits worsen.